AdSpaceEngineeer/Fraud-Detection-Graph-Neural-Network-with-Attention-/README.md

 To reproduce this project, follow these steps:

-i) Go to repository and navigate into it.
+6.1.
+Go to repository and navigate into it.

-ii) Install dependencies:
+6.2.
+Install dependencies:
     pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu pip install pyg-lib torch-scatter torch-sparse torch-cluster torch-spline-conv -f https://data.pyg.org/whl/torch-2.0.0+cpu.html pip install torch-geometric
     pip install sklearn

-iii) Prepare data:
+6.3.
+Prepare data:
 Download YelpChi.zip (containing YelpChi.mat) from [4] and place it in your data folder.

-iv) Run the code:
+6.4.
+Run the code:
 Execute the provided training script to train the GNN model on YelpChi and print metrics.

-v) Inspect results:
+6.5.
+Inspect results:
 Review the printed accuracy, recall, and F1.
 Optionally, adjust hyperparameters or try different models.

 7. CALL TO ACTION FOR FUTURE WORK